milesgwood/EXIF-removal/README.md

 [This fiddle](https://codepen.io/romswellparian/pen/VLWBjz) shows the EXIF data on a image client side using jQuery.

+## View EXIF Data

+On Command Line you can use `exiftool` to view EXIF data.
+Check the [view-exif-command-line folder](./view-exif-command-line).

+Using jQuery you can view and check for EXIF data `view-exif-data-jQuery` - [This fiddle](https://codepen.io/romswellparian/pen/VLWBjz) shows the EXIF data on a jpeg image client side.
+[View updated version of this script](./view-exif-data-jQuery)

 ## Delete EXIF Data Client Side

 Option 1 `delete-exif-data-with-download` - [This fiddle](https://jsfiddle.net/mowglisanu/frhwm2xe/3/) shows how to prune exif data using JS client side and provides a exif free image to download.

-Option 2 `view-exif-command-line` - jQuery [This fiddle](https://codepen.io/romswellparian/pen/VLWBjz) shows the EXIF data on a jpeg image client side.

-Option 3 `create-folder` - [Exif.js library](https://github.com/exif-js/exif-js) - Explore this library for EXIF removal options.
+Option 2 `delete-exif-data-modifying-blob` - [Exif.js library](https://github.com/exif-js/exif-js) - Explore this library for EXIF removal options.
 [This stack overflow answer](https://stackoverflow.com/questions/10341685/html-javascript-access-exif-data-before-file-upload?noredirect=1&lq=1) seems promising.

-# Implement EXIF removal solution within WordPress
+# Implement JS EXIF removal solution within WordPress

 TODO

+# Delete EXIF data Server side

-# Find a EXIF cleaning tool to run server side within the WP uploads folder
+Find a EXIF cleaning tool to run server side within the WP uploads folder.

 TODO